 Donne’s genius temperament and learning gave to his love poems power and fascination.
 There is a depth and rang of feeling unknown to the majority of Elizabethan poets.
 Donne’s poetry is startlingly unconventional even when he dallies, half ironically, with the hyperboles of petrarch.

-Donne is realistic not an idealistic.
+John Donne is realistic not an idealistic.
 He knows the weakness of Flesh, the pleasure of sex, the joy of secret meeting.
 However he tries to establish a relationship between the body and the soul.
 Donne is very realistic poet.

 Grierson distinguished three distinct strains in it.
 First there is the cynical strain.
 Secondly, there is the strain f conjugal love to be noticed in poems like “valediction: forbidding mourning”.
 Thirdly, there is platonic strain.
-The platonic strain is to b found in poems like “Twicknam Garden”, “The Funeral”, “The Blossoms”, and “The Primroses”.
+The platonic strain is to be found in poems like “Twicknam Garden”, “The Funeral”, “The Blossoms”, and “The Primroses”.
 These poems were probably addressed to the high-born lady friends.
 Towards them he adopts the helpless pose of flirtations and in high platonic vein boasts that:

 Different of sex no more we know